 Older heads might think the new guiding force in modern metal just appeared on the scene, but that’s folly – they’ve been around for over a decade.
 Granted, Code Orange started under the somewhat more jaunty name of Code Orange Kids, but the band remains the same for the most part, playing huge, bone-snapping bounce riffs since 2008.

 Just how long have Code Orange been around?
-Bassist Joe Goldman used to go to their early shows.
-Joe may have been in the band for nine years, but a recently-resurfaced video of one of their recent shows features Joe up front at a performance in a tiny venue.
-Just another reminder that no band leaps fully-formed from the Devil’s brain — though if any band did so, it might be Code Orange.
+Joe Goldman used to go to their early shows.
+The bassist may have been in the band for nine years, but a recently-resurfaced video of one of their recent shows features Joe up front at a performance in a tiny venue.
+Just another reminder that no band leaps fully-formed from the Devil’s brain – though if anyone did so, it might be Code Orange.

 We already think of Judas Priest as a classic metal band, but the extent to which they’re classic might surprise even some old-school fans.
-Judas Priest formed in 1969, one of many Birmingham bands who were experimenting with the heavy, soulful blues rock sounds that would eventually become heavy metal as we know it.
-Frontman Rob Halford didn’t even join the band until 1973, with bassist Ian Hill remaining the only founding member of the crew.
+Judas Priest formed in 1969, one of many Birmingham groups who were experimenting with the heavy, soulful blues rock sounds that would eventually become heavy metal as we know it.
+Frontman Rob Halford didn’t even join Priest until 1973, with bassist Ian Hill remaining the only founding member of the crew.

 That said, if someone told you that Judas Priest were playing in Hell when Lucifer fell from Heaven, you probably wouldn’t be that surprised.
 Rob himself was quick to note that the band’s staying power has always been its consistency and dedication.
 “I won’t say [our new album’s] been done before, because you can say every James Bond film has been done before,” he told Kerrang! in 2018, “but it’s the way you reinvent – actually, not reinvent, approach – that gives it its validity and its original twist.”